 - Interpersonal skills

-- Attend a networking event to meet employers in this industry.
+- Attend a networking event to meet employers in financial services.

-- Join a professional association prior to graduation such as Association of Financial Professionals.
+- Join a professional association prior to graduation such as the Association of Financial Professionals.

-- Prepare and complete the CFA, CFP, or CFC exam.
+- Prepare for and complete the CFA, CFP, or CFC exam.